What to Wear

 Hair + Makeup

 Get haircuts at least a week before. and keep makeup natural.
 Better yet, get your hair and makeup done professionally.
-The confidence boost and no-stress is worth it!
+The confidence boost and no-stress is worth the expense!it!

 WHAT TO DO